Skip to Content

 Why Clients Turn To Newman & Allen

 People come to us during very difficult chapters of their lives.
-They are choosing a divorce attorney San Bernardino residents can call, or a work harassment attorney San Bernardino employees can consult when the stakes feel extremely high.
+They are choosing a divorce attorney San Bernardino residents can call or a work harassment attorney San Bernardino employees can consult when the stakes feel extremely high.
 We understand that this choice is not only about legal knowledge.
 It is also about trust, preparation, and feeling heard.

 Newman & Allen has represented clients since 1996.
 Over those decades, we have appeared in courtrooms throughout San Bernardino County and the surrounding region.
 Our team includes two former prosecutors, which gives us a practical understanding of how evidence is developed, challenged, and weighed by judges and opposing counsel.